1793 Philadelphia yellow fever epidemic: African American nurses

 To better regulate our conduct, we called on the mayor the next day, to consult with him on how to proceed, to be the most useful.
 The first object he recommended was a strict attention to the sick and the procuring of nurses.
 Absalom Jones and William Gray attended to this, and so that the distressed might know where to apply, the mayor advised that upon application to them, they would be supplied.
 Soon after, the mortality increased, and the difficulty of getting a corpse taken away was such that few were willing to do it when offered great rewards.
 The black people were looked at.
 We then offered our services in the public papers, by advertising that we would remove the dead and procure nurses.
 Our services were the production of real sensibility—we sought not fee nor reward, until the increase of the disorder rendered our labour so arduous that we were not adequate to the service we had assumed.

-Allen noted in his account that because of the increase in mortality, he and Jones had to hire five men to assist them in removing corpses, as most people avoided the sick and the dead.
-In a September 6 letter to his wife, Rush said that the "African brethren ... furnish nurses to most of my patients."
-Despite Rush's theory, most of the city's people of colour, who were born in North America, were not immune to the fever.
+Allen notes in his account that because of the increase in mortality, he and Jones had to hire five men to assist them in removing corpses, as most people avoided the sick and the dead.
+In a September 6 letter to his wife, Rush writes the "African brethren ... furnish nurses to most of my patients."
+Despite Rush's theory, most of the city's black residents, who were born in North America, were not immune to the fever.
 Many of the slaves in Charleston in 1742 could have gained immunity before having been transported from Africa, by having been exposed to yellow fever in a mild case.
 People who survived one attack gained immunity.
-A total of 240 blacks died in Philadelphia, in proportion to their population, at the same rate as whites.
+A total of 240 blacks died in Philadelphia, in proportion to their population at the same rate as whites.